Q&A About Admissions

 For a complete listing of tuition and fees, see the Health Science Center Catalog available on TAMU the web site.

-To view the Cost of Attendance (COA) estimate provided by the Financial Aid Office please visit the website http://financialaid.tamu.edu/Professional/Cost and select School of Dentistry.
+To view the Cost of Attendance (COA) estimate provided by the Financial Aid Office please visit the website http://financialaid.tamu.edu/Professional/Cost and select College of Dentistry.

 Students are discouraged from holding any outside employment which may be detrimental to the pursuit of their education.
 In no case may a student accept a position which conflicts with regularly scheduled school hours.
 When scholastic progress is questionable, students may be asked to discontinue outside work.